foray1010/common-presets/packages/prettier-config/README.md

 ## Installation

-1. `yarn add -DE prettier @foray1010/prettier-config`
+1. `yarn add -DE @foray1010/prettier-config prettier`

 1. Create an `.prettierrc.cjs` in the project root